Tribhuvan of Nepal: Congress – Rana Government

 This cabinet was reshuffled on 10 June 1951 to replace Baber Shamsher by Shangha Shamsher and Bharatmani Sharma by Surya Prasad Upadhyaya.
-This cabinet was dissolved in November 1951 and MP Koirala became the new prime minister.
+This cabinet was dissolved in November 1951 and Matrika Prasad Koirala became the new prime minister.

 Death

 Tribhuvan died at 3pm (GMT +2) March 9, 1955 at a clinic in Zürich, Switzerland.
 He was 49.
 His body was taken away from the clinic at 7:15pm, March 16 to the airport en route to Gauchar, Kathmandu.
 He was succeeded by his eldest legitimate son, Mahendra.

 Legacy

 The international airport in Kathmandu, Tribhuvan International Airport, the oldest highway in Nepal Tribhuvan Highway, the 2nd oldest association football tournament in Nepal, Tribhuvan Challenge Shield, a city, Tribhuvannagar in Dang valley, and the country's largest university (Tribhuvan University) are named after him.

 Issue

-Children born to primary wives
+King Tribhuvan had two legally wedded wives, both of whom were crowned queen consorts in 1919.
+All his legitimate children were born from these unions.

-King Tribhuvan had two official wives who were crowned queen consorts:
+Children born to Queen Kanti